tdannecy/tdannecy.github.io/_posts/2016-05-25-introduction-to-observations-on-mental-health.md

 ---

 I found an interesting article written by psychologist Henry P. David (1923-2009) and I thought I would share it.
-His life story and academic work are also of note.
+This report was fascinating and I wanted to know more about him after discovering some of his later work.
+In addition to this report, I found that his life story and academic work are worth a read.
 As a child, he escaped the Nazis and immigrated to the US.
 Over his distinguished career, Henry founded the Transnational Family Research Institute and studied on mental health and population issues in developing countries and in the Eastern Bloc.
 This quote sheds light on the Soviet psychological profession in the early 1970s as seen from